Read Time: 5 minutes

 Simply adding traits, abilities, or backstory without thoroughly exploring the protagonist’s motivations, desires, and conflicts can lead to a main character that stays flat and unrelatable.

-It may also create an imbalance, with focus shifting to less important details rather than the protagonist’s emotional journey and growth.
+It might also create an imbalance, with focus shifting to less important details rather than the protagonist’s emotional journey and growth.

 b.
 Create a strong character arc: